KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 The damage dealt by Burgeon scales off of the Pyro applier's stats, whether it's a Pyro character using a Pyro attack, an Anemo character Swirling Pyro, or any melee character under the effect of [Bennett C6](../../characters/pyro/bennett.md#constellations).

-Similar to Bloom Explosion, Burgeon also has an AoE radius of 5m and does 95% reduced damage to the player.
+Similar to Bloom Explosion, Burgeon also has an AoE radius of 5m and does 95% reduced damage to the player, and can damage Ley Line Monoliths.
 The damage dealt to the player is only affected by the player's Dendro RES, and reducing the enemy's Dendro RES does nothing to the self-damage.

 ## Evidence Vault